AMT85/TFR-AMT-A2/ReadMe.md

 Version 0.9.1b: org. sources are from TFR 0.9.0 Michail Nikolaev http://radio.task-force.ru/en

+Remenber!
+If you used this Task Force Radio: is the idea and creativity from Michail!
+This is only a ported version from Arma 3 to Arma 2 by the AMT85 community.
+The most credits goes to Michail Nikolaev!
+Only a few for AMT85 ;-).

+Have fun with this stuff and do NOT delete the credit file in the addon folder!

 Date: 2014-05-03
 + added example mission Valeriy
 + changed all russian radios now with cyrillic letters